adamnieto/ideaPOP/README.md

-# IdeaPOP
+# :bulb:IdeaPOP:thought_balloon:

-Concept: A website that makes your ideas come to life.
+* Concept: A website that makes your ideas come to life.

-Uses Google API and Flask
+* Uses Google API and Flask

-MAKE SURE TO RUN THIS WITH PYTHON  3.4 or it will not work!
+* MAKE SURE TO RUN THIS WITH PYTHON  3.4 or it will not work!

-This website is currently using Bootstrap and fontAwesome.
+* This website is currently using Bootstrap and fontAwesome.